-By creating a coalition of organizations including startups, technology providers and pioneering clients, we’re helping to crack difficult challenges across society, industry and the environment.
-Originating in Australia and in its first year in the UK, Gravity Challenge helps our innovators solve real-world problems in new ways – using space technologies like satellite communications, high-resolution satellite imagery, and other geospatial datasets.
-Space technologies offer potential for solving challenges across a variety of industries – from helping financial services organizations to better detect fraud, to enabling air ambulance crew to make more accurate decisions using satellite and mobile data
+By creating a coalition of organisations including startups, technology providers and pioneering clients, we’re helping to crack difficult challenges across society, industry and the environment.
+Originating in Australia and in its first year in the UK, Gravity Challenge helps our innovators solve real-world problems in new ways – using space technologies like satellite communications, high-resolution satellite imagery and other geospatial datasets.
+Space technologies offer potential for solving challenges across a variety of industries – from helping financial services organisations to better detect fraud, to enabling air ambulance crew to make more accurate decisions using satellite and mobile data.

 Given the focus of this particular challenge, the team is also being supported by our specialist Climate Change & Environment Studio within Deloitte Ventures.